qubelk/LibraryAPI/README.md

 ## Сode limits

 This is a base of library API.
-It lacks user authorization and authentication, sorting search, test and more.
-But this is good work for CRUD operations in a books.
+It lacks user authorization and authentication, sorting search, tests and more.
+But this is work for CRUD operations in a books.

 ## For why i writy this